-- Kitchen extensions – Transform your terraced house into a family-friendly space by constructing a kitchen extension towards the backyard.
-This will completely transform the ambiance because terraced houses lack sufficient space on either side.
+- Kitchen extensions – Transform your row house into a family-friendly space by constructing a kitchen extension towards the backyard.
+This will completely transform the ambiance because row houses lack sufficient space on either side.

-One-wall kitchen – Ideal for the typical small kitchens of terraced houses, this layout saves space without surrendering functionality.
+- One-wall kitchen – Ideal for the typical small kitchens of row houses, this layout saves space without surrendering functionality.
 Install upper and lower cabinets or even shelving against a single wall to create a clean aesthetic.

-- Pale walls – Pale walls emphasize the high ceilings and elaborate moldings of Victorian terraced houses.
+- Pale walls – Pale walls emphasize the full-height ceilings and elaborate moldings of Victorian row houses.
 Here, opt for fresh whites and light neutrals, such as cream, for a calming interior.

-- Soft lighting – To facelift the bedroom of an old Victorian terraced house, go for soft lighting to invite some warmth.
-A charming arrangement of incandescent bulbs with a color temperature of 2,700-3,000K produces a soothing but functional bedroom.
+- Soft lighting – To facelift the bedroom of an old Victorian row house, go for soft lighting to invite some warmth.
+A charming arrangement of incandescent bulbs with a color temperature of 2,700-3,000K produces a much natural light for soothing experiences.

-- Partition walls – You can add a partition wall behind the bed in your primary bedroom.
+- Partition walls – Depending on your space, add a partition wall behind the bed in your primary bedroom.
 This will not only act as a private dressing area but also maximize space for family life.

 For Young Couples or Singles

-- Oak/teal countertops – To avoid monotony, you can maintain the oak or teak countertops that are originally installed in Victorian terraced kitchens.
+- Oak/teal countertops – To avoid monotony, you can maintain the oak or teak countertops that are originally installed.